 Mobile Services: Land mobile systems, short range devices and earth based components of satellite systems.

-This flexibility is achieved by the way the system parameters are defined as variable (or constant) through their distribution functions.
-It is therefore possible to model even very complex situations by relatively simple variation of some elementary functions.
+This flexibility is achieved by the way the system parameters are defined as constant values or random variables through their distribution functions.
+It is therefore possible to model even very complex situations by relatively simple variations of some elementary functions.
 This section explains the use of these parameters in SEAMCAT calculations, where appropriate.

-The symbols and formatting conventions S means that the input value is in scalar form, D is a distribution, B is a Boolean (usualy a check box), and F is a function as a set of corresponding (X, Y) value pairs.

 Generic system tab

 This tab allows you to update all scenario parameters of for a generic system .